Symbol1/BlueWaters-RM64/README.md

 * `rm72square`
   Recall that the pivot-signature polynomial of RM64 is computed and stored arcoss 48,516 files.
-  We gather them and stored in this file.
+  We gather them and store in this file.
   * `rm64pivotall.txt`

 * `rm73square`